Each sachet of Salofalk 1.5g granules contains 1.5 g mesalazine.

-Hypersensitivity to salicylic acid and its derivatives, benzoates (for enema) or one of the other ingredients.
+Hypersensitivity to the active substance, to salicylates, benzoates (for enema) or to any of the excipients.

 Bronchial asthmatics should not be treated with Salofalk enemas since sulphite contained in the enemas may cause hypersensitivity reactions.

-Severe liver and kidney function disturbances; gastric and duodenal ulcers; haemorrhagic diathesis (predisposition to bleeding).
+Severe impairment of hepatic or renal function; gastric and duodenal ulcers; haemorrhagic diathesis (predisposition to bleeding).

 Use in children: Salofalk should not be used to treat infants and small children because of insufficient experience with this age group.

 Blood tests (differential blood count; liver function tests such as ALT or AST; serum creatinine) and dip stick urinalysis should be determined prior to and during treatment, at the discretion of the treating physician.
 As a guideline, further testing is recommended 14 days after commencement of treatment, then a further two to three times at intervals of 4 weeks.